Decadent dinner at Ballyfin provided by

-Fancy having your own Gatsby-style experience, here’s more perfect period properties to host a party to remember:
+Fancy having your own Gatsby-style experience?
+Here’s more perfect period properties with that touch of glamour:

 Chandeliers hang from daintily decorated ceilings, awesome sash windows let in the Tipperary landscape and bathrooms are dappled with Grecian statuary.
 Could this be Ireland’s most beautifully decorated castle?